alkhe/localify/README.md

 # localify

 Localify allows you to run arbitrary code with the shallow properties of the object copied into the scope.
 It can be thought of as a `with` statement that copies the object.
+It runs very similarly to node's vm module, but works for the browser.
+This solution is much more efficient than vm-browserify's iframe method.

 ## VM